spryker/spryker-docs/docs/about/all/support/using-the-support-portal.md

 ### Report a Problem or Incident

 Problems can be reports suspecting a bug or issues with the hosting services.
-To speed up the resolution of such cases, make sure to follow this [document](/docs/about/all/support/getting-the-most-out-of-spryker-support.html) before you submit your request.
+To speed up the resolution of such cases, make sure to follow [Getting the most out of Spryker support](/docs/about/all/support/getting-the-most-out-of-spryker-support.html) before you submit your request.

 ### Ask a Question